MSU-Libraries/kube-doc/README.md

 __`spec:`__
 The definition of the resource.
 To see specifics about the definition, use `kubectl explain`.

-### Pod
+### Pods
-A Pod is the smallest deployable container object.
+A [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) is the smallest deployable container object.
 It defines what container(s) exists in the Pod and any attributes about each container. _Note: many values in running pod container cannot be updated._
 The Pod has to be replaced in order for these changes to take effect.